Interest rate forecast for mortgages

 Price index, January 2000 = 100

 The graphic shows the price trend for single-family homes, rental properties and apartments.
 After prices for owner-occupied properties and, in particular, single-family homes rose sharply during the COVID-19 crisis, there were signs of normalization.
-However, prices have soared again of late.
+Since the end of 2021, however, we are again seeing a trend of rising prices.

 Source: SFSO

 Interested in real estate as an investment opportunity?
-In our Investment compass under “Market overview”, you will find an analysis of the current real estate market in Switzerland.
+In our Investment compass under “Market overview”, you will find an analysis of the current situation on the Swiss real estate market.

 Indicators